yochaigal/cairn/wip/2e/character-creation.md

 - Each PC starts with a **Backpack** that can hold up to six slots of items, or **Fatigue**.
 Carts (which must be pulled with both hands), horses, or mules can make a huge difference in how much a PC can bring with them on an adventure. **Hirelings** can also be paid to carry equipment.
 - Inventory is abstract, dependent only on the fiction as adjudicated by the Warden.
 Anyone carrying a full inventory (i.e. filling all 10 slots) is reduced to 0 HP.
 A character cannot fill more than ten slots.

-### Inventory Slots

-- Most items take up one slot, unless otherwise indicated.
-- _Petty_ items do not take up any slots. _Bulky_ items take up **two** slots.
-- A bag of coins worth less than 100gp is _petty_ and does not occupy a slot.

 ## Character Traits (d10)

 ### Physique